smittytone/BuildAPIAccess/README.md

 The instance posts the notification `@"BuildAPIProductDeleted"` when the product has been deleted.

+### Device Groups ###

 ### - (void)createDevicegroup:(NSDictionary *)details ###

 Creates a device group with the settings specified as the *details* dictionary’s key-value pairs.
 Allowed keys are *name*, *description*, *type*, *"targetid* and *productid*.
 The keys’ values are also strings.
 The first and last of these are mandatory, and must not be nil or of zero length.
-See the [impCentral API documentation](https://preview-apidoc.electricimp.com/) for allowed types; BuildAPIAccess defaults to `@"development_devicegroup"` if no type is provided.
+See the [impCentral API documentation](https://apidoc.electricimp.com/) for allowed types; BuildAPIAccess defaults to `@"development_devicegroup"` if no type is provided.

 The values of *name* and *description* are limited by the API to 80 and 255 characters, respectively; the method will tail the supplied strings to ensure this limit is adhered to.
 The name may not be nil and must be at least one character in length.
 The description may be nil or an empty string.